joey-bednar/dotfiles/README.md

 source ./onehalf/gnome-terminal/onehalfdark.sh
 ```

-Type `:PlugInstall` in Neovim to install plugins
+Type `:PlugInstall` in Neovim to install plugins from init.vim